-When the Serial NOR Flash receives the Suspend instruction, there is a latency of tPSL or tESL ("Figure 33.
+When the Serial NOR Flash receives the Suspend instruction, there is a latency of tPSL or tESL ("Figure 34.
 Suspend to Read/Program Latency") before the Write Enable Latch (WEL) bit clears to "0" and the PSB or ESB sets to "1", after which the device is ready to accept one of the commands listed in "Table 10.
 Acceptable Commands During Program/Erase Suspend after tPSL/tESL" (e.g. FAST READ).
 Refer to "Table 15.
-AC Characteristics (Temperature = -40°C to 105°C)" for tPSL and tESL timings.
+AC Characteristics" for tPSL and tESL timings.
 "Table 11.
 Acceptable Commands During Suspend (tPSL/tESL not required)" lists the commands for which the tPSL and tESL latencies do not apply.
 For example, RDSR, RDSCUR, RSTEN, and RST can be issued at any time after the Suspend instruction.